S k i l l

 Note: When we exchange sides, no signs change.

-The solution easily follows:
+Upon transposing c, the solution easily follows:

-c + x = a + bc
+c + x = a + bc.

 In summary, when −x is on the right, it is skillful simply to transpose it.
 But when +x is on the right, we may exchange the sides.